LeishMarrero/MechaCar_Statistical_Analysis/README.md

 T-tests were performed to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 ### T-Test for all Lots
-The p-value for all lots is 0.06028 < 0.05, making it statistically different from the population mean.
+The p-value for all lots is 0.06028 > 0.05, making it not statistically different from the population mean.

 ![6](Images/6.png)